lyokha/nginx-haskell-module/README.md

 ```

 (This method was found [here](http://stackoverflow.com/a/1351771/5655455)).
 If
-these commands produced long outputs then the libraries are good.
-Now we must
+these commands have produced long outputs then the libraries are good.
+Now we
-put them in a directory that will be passed to *ghc* while compiling the final
+must put them in a directory that will be passed to *ghc* while compiling the
-library.
+final library.
 Let the directory be located in a related to *ghc* system path.
-The
-following commands must be executed with a superuser privileges.
+The following commands must be executed with a superuser privileges.

 ```ShellSession
 # mkdir $(ghc --print-libdir)/static-fpic